emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟

 ***
-## catflix
-### Score: 13/18
-1. Has movies, TV, 1080p, and subtitles, but no adjustable quality, or anime. 🟡
-1. They remove broken links, main player can't fail, so no server switching needed. ✔️
-1. Site does not have episode auto-next. ❌
-1. Site is simple but very clean. ✔️
-1. Site allows you to add favorites, and you can login to sync them across devices. ✔️
-1. Site is lacking in terms of media discovery options. ❌
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## Mapple.tv
 ### Score: 13/18
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️